brodsa/loopitoy/README.md

 ### Future & Left Features
 - Contact Us with the form and contact informations
 - About Us
+- Login with Social Media using allauth.cocialaccount and django.contrib.site apps

 ## Business Model
 - project goals